cfnz/muirwik/README.md

     gradle build
     gradle webpackDevServerOpenBrowser

+Note that I have not taken the time to make the demo app perfect.
+Some of the components could be laid out better.
+To see what is possible, see the [Material UI](https://material-ui.com/) demo.
 ## Todo
 Well, lots really, but as mentioned, it is in a working state as it is...